yalem-a/ckad-notes/08.Security/README.md

   - Node authorizer
   - Webhook mode
 ### Authentication
-- Admins and developers : User acconuts
+- Admins and developers : User accounts
 - Bots - service accounts
-** k8 does not manage user accounts natively; rathe relies on external source like file, certs, ldap.
+** k8 does not manage user accounts natively; rather relies on external source like file, certs, ldap.
 We can not create user accounts directly on kubernetes, however,_Serviceaccounts_ can be created on kubernetes.
 - Creating service account
 ```